http4k/www/src/website/content/commercial-terms.md

 "Master Subscription Agreement" means a written subscription agreement executed by http4k Ltd and Customer.

+"Order" means an order form or similar ordering document issued by http4k Ltd and agreed by Customer.

 "Private Resources" means any private repositories, systems, channels, or services provided by http4k Ltd to subscribers as part of their subscription.

 "Pro Edition" means the standard commercial offering of the Software.

 "Quote" means a written agreement between http4k Ltd and Customer specifying Enterprise Edition terms, support levels, and pricing.

-"Seat" means, as specified in the applicable Quote or Order, the number of Developer Workstations on which the Licensed Materials are permitted to be concurrently installed.
+"Seat" means, as specified in the applicable Quote or Order, a Floating Developer License as defined in the http4k Commercial License.
+Each Seat permits installation of the Licensed Materials on any number of Developer Workstations, provided that the number of concurrently active Developer Workstations does not exceed the number of Seats held by Customer.
+Collaborative development practices such as pair or mob programming on a single Developer Workstation consume only one Seat.

 "Subscription Term" means the period for which a subscription is valid and active.